WMFK98/the-wild-osis/README.md

 everything about the hotel: bookings, cabins and guests

-* This is the internal application used inside the hotel to check in guests as they arrive

-* They have nothing right now, so they also need the API

 * Later they will probably want a customer-facing website as well, where customers will be able to book stays, using the same API